Build a to-do list app with Vue.js and Laravel

 -

-endpoint to get our database to-dos/tasks and commits the response withGET_TODOS
+GET_TODOSsends a GET request to ourapi/todosendpoint to get our database to-dos/tasks and commits the response withGET_TODOSmutation. -

 Set up our store with Vue